rextechs/AzureIoTBootcamp/Day1-HOL3.md

 ## Step 1 : Register the IoT Core device as an Azure IoT Edge device

 Command line interface (CLI) is the only interface available in some occasions, so in this lab, we are going to use the Azure Command Line Interface (CLI)to create devices.

-Note: you will need to  enable command line before you can use it on IoT.
-The admin password is: bootcamp

 1. Sing in to your Azure account.